George Mueller (engineer): NASA and the Apollo program

 Eventually von Braun and the others were won over.
 As von Braun stated: "It sounded reckless, but George Mueller's reasoning was impeccable.
 Water ballast in lieu of a second and third stage would require much less tank volume than liquid-hydrogen-fuelled stages, so that a rocket tested with only a live first stage would be much shorter than the final configuration.
 Its aerodynamic shape and its body dynamics would thus not be representative.
 Filling the ballast tanks with liquid hydrogen?
 Fine, but then why not burn it as a bonus experiment?
 And so the arguments went on until George in the end prevailed."

 Mueller's concept of all-up testing worked.
-The first two unmanned flights of the Saturn V were successful (the second less so), then the third Saturn V put Frank Borman's Apollo 8 crew in orbit round the Moon on Christmas 1968, and the sixth Saturn V carried Neil Armstrong's Apollo 11 to the first lunar landing.
+The first two uncrewed flights of the Saturn V were successful (the second less so), then the third Saturn V put Frank Borman's Apollo 8 crew in orbit round the Moon on Christmas 1968, and the sixth Saturn V carried Neil Armstrong's Apollo 11 to the first lunar landing.

 In an interview Mueller acknowledged what would have happened if all-up testing had failed, "The whole Apollo program and my reputation would have gone down the drain".

 With this battle won, in November 1965, Mueller reorganized the Gemini and Apollo Program Offices, creating a five-box structure at HQ and field center.
 This structure replicated Mueller's concept of system management and provided far better program overview.
 The key part of the idea was that inside these "GEM boxes" (named from his initials), managers and engineers communicated directly with their functional counterparts in NASA HQ, bypassing the usual chain of command and bureaucracy.

 With another battle won, Mueller still found that he could not always find the right people with the right skills.
 Using his background with Air Force projects, Mueller sought Webb's permission to bring in skilled Air Force program managers.
 He proposed Minuteman program director Colonel Samuel C. Phillips as Apollo program director in OMSF.
 Webb agreed, and so did AFSC chief General Bernard Schriever.
 Phillips in turn agreed and brought with him 42 mid-grade officers and eventually 124 more junior officers.
 Ultimately, over 400 experienced military officers worked on Apollo and other NASA programs during the 1960s.

 Seamans (promoted in 1965 to deputy administrator) stated that Mueller "didn't sell; he dictated – and without his direction, Apollo would not have succeeded."

 Also well known were Mueller's Project Status Reviews, often held on Sundays and in brutal detail.
 The presentations were nicknamed "pasteurized" as the tired managers' ability to absorb the detail was waning, and the charts were merely "past your eyes."